synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 Tips are the rewards that the off-chain agents earn for doing the work of delivering messages.

 ### Unbonding Period
-When a bonded agent decides to unregister, it is of course elligible to receive its bond back so long as it has not been found guilty of fraud.
+When a bonded agent decides to unregister, it is of course eligible to receive its bond back so long as it has not been found guilty of fraud.
 The bonded agent will submit the request to unbond on the [Synapse Chain](#synapse-chain), and it will be placed in the unbonding state.
 After the Unbonding Period has passed and no fraud has been detected, the agent can claim its bond.
 The purpose of the Unboding Period is to prevent a Bonded Agent from commiting [fraud](#fraud) and then escaping with its bond before there is enough